 1. Excessive Eating Out

 Also stop making daily purchases of coffee, doughnuts or a bagel and juice before work.
 If a morning stop at the doughnut shop is tempting you, change your route to work.
 Also, avoid those trips to the vending machine for junk food each day at work.
 Snacks and drinks at the vending machines could be costly in the long run and are also generally unhealthy for you, so you can save money daily by passing them by.
-Plan to bring a healthy snack or two and drink with you from home.
+Bring a healthy snack or two and drink with you from home.
 This could save you about $5 to $10 a day.
 It doesn’t sound much, but over the year it could total thousands of dollars.

 2. Impulse Shopping

 Do you purchase items you do not need or won’t use?
 Do you stop by a store to window shop then end up walking out with a pair of shoes?
 Do you just put things in your grocery cart with no thought to them at all?
 Do you spend a lot of time looking for potential items online?
 You must be an impulse buyer.
 One of the most destructive money habits is impulse shopping.
 Impulse buying can quickly eliminate your entire paycheck and your credit card available balance.
-The same applies to online shopping.
-Despite how fun it is, it is addictive.
-It’s a habit that keeps putting your financial life at risk.

 Take time to think before you purchase an item.
 Ask yourself if you need it often if you give an item a waiting period.
 You will find that you don’t want it as much as you thought you did.
 This is an excellent strategy for dealing with those items that you feel you must have them.